Key takeaways

 Here's what we'll cover

-Still, you might wonder if it is possible to make your penis bigger.
-Well, here’s the hard truth: Besides undergoing surgery and using penis implants, most treatments out there aren’t going to increase the size of your penis, no matter what wild claims their ads might make.
-A quick Google search will show you advertisements for pumps, pills, and weights that claim to increase the length and width of your penis, there's very little scientific support for these nonsurgical methods to enlarge the penis.
+Here’s the hard truth: Besides undergoing surgery and using penis implants, most treatments out there aren’t going to increase the size of your penis, no matter what wild claims their ads might make.
+A quick Google search will show you advertisements for pumps, pills, and weights that claim to increase the length and width of your penis.
+However, there's very little scientific evidence for these nonsurgical methods to enlarge the penis.
+So, are there any ways to make your penis bigger?
+Let’s get into it.

-Here are the most common procedures and devices that claim they can make your penis bigger—many of which come with some severe risks.
-Keep reading to learn more.
+Here are the most common procedures and devices that claim they can make your penis bigger — many of which come with some severe risks.

 1. Increase penis length with surgery